George Washington Institute for Religious Freedom

 In 2013, GWIRF published Melvin I. Urofsky’s A Genesis of Religious Freedom: The Story of the Jews of Newport, RI and Touro Synagogue.
 In this book, Dr. Urofsky recounts the unique history of Jewish settlers in Rhode Island—the first colony to grant its citizens freedom to worship in the manner of their choosing.
 This book provides readers of all religions with insights into an often overlooked, important and inspiring aspect of American history.
 It is available from Amazon.com (paperback or eBook).

 In July 2015, Facing History and Ourselves published Washington’s Rebuke to Bigotry: Reflections on Our First President’s Famous 1790 Letter to the Hebrew Congregation in Newport, Rhode Island.
 It is the cornerstone of the Give Bigotry No Sanction Project, a collaborative effort of Facing History and Ourselves and the George Washington Institute for Religious Freedom.
 This collection contains more than 30 essays by distinguished figures from around the world, across disciplines, and with diverse perspectives, each of whom uses George Washington’s Letter to the Hebrew Congregation in Newport, Rhode Island as a springboard for addressing important and timely questions regarding religious freedom and freedom of choice.
-It is available from Amazon.com (paperback or eBook), Barnesandnoble.com (paperback or NOOK Book), and other booksellers.
+It is available from Amazon.com (paperback or eBook), Barnesandnoble.com (paperback), and other booksellers.

 Spectacle of Toleration Commemoration